JetBrains/kotlin-web-site/docs/topics/native/apple-framework.md

 compiler binaries and libraries with transitive dependencies and run the compiler and tests.
 Kotlin/Native can use the [Gradle](https://gradle.org) build system through the [Kotlin Multiplatform plugin](gradle-configure-project.md#targeting-multiple-platforms).

+> If you use a Mac and want to create and run applications for iOS or other Apple targets, you also need to
+> install [Xcode Command Line Tools](https://developer.apple.com/download/), launch it, and accept the license terms first.
+>
+{style="note"}

 ## Create a Kotlin library

 > See the [Get started with Kotlin/Native using Gradle](native-gradle.md) tutorial for detailed first steps